-Not to be confused with a nursing home, skilled nursing is typically for seniors who need rehabilitation after a fall or related injury, or following an emergency room visit.
+Not to be confused with a nursing home, skilled nursing is for those who require high-level medical attention.
+This option is typically for seniors who need rehabilitation after a fall or related injury, or following an emergency room visit.

-Seniors in skilled nursing facilities are usually there for a short period of time before returning home or moving into some sort of senior living community.
+Seniors in skilled nursing facilities are usually there for a temporary period of time before returning home or moving into a senior living community.

-With the variety of senior care options available, it may be difficult deciding which type is the right fit.
-Take our convenient survey to determine which service may be right for you or your loved one.
+With the variety of senior care options available, it may be difficult to decide which type is the right fit.
+Our team at StoryPoint is here to help you find the best option!
+Call 1-855-407-8679 or contact a Community Specialist to determine which service may be right for you or your loved one.